• Skip to primary navigation

 Instructions

-• Preheat your oven to 170°C/325°F/Gas 3 and line a 27x20cm baking tray with baking paper.
+• Preheat your oven to 170°C/150°C(fan)/325°F/Gas 3 and line a 27x20cm baking tray with baking paper.

-• Add the sugar and golden syrup and once it has dissolved into the butter, remove from the heat.
+• Add 110 g Light brown sugar and 110 g Golden syrup and once it has dissolved into the butter, remove from the heat.

-• Pour the mixture in to your baking tray and put in the oven for 20 minutes.
+• Pour the mixture into your baking tray and put in the oven for 20 minutes.
 The middle should still be a little soft, but the edges will have started to brown.

 • Remove from the oven and allow them to cool completely.
-Then remove them from the tin and cut in to slices.
+Then remove them from the tin and cut into slices.

 • Try not to over heat the butter, otherwise it will split like it has in our photo.
 However it won't make much of a difference to the final taste and texture.